 AtomLens

-AtomLens helps you read and understand molecular files on macOS.
-Open common chemistry formats, view clean 2D structures, compute identifiers and key properties, and find compounds quickly with Spotlight and Quick Look.
+AtomLens helps you open, browse, and understand molecule and reaction files on macOS.
+Review clean 2D structures and reaction schemes, inspect identifiers and key properties, work with CXSMILES and Markush-aware inputs, extract large source files when needed, and find results quickly with Spotlight and Quick Look.

 What it does

-• Open chemistry formats such as MOL, SDF, SMILES, InChI, MOL2, PDB, XYZ, CML, RXN, and RDF.
+- Open chemistry formats such as MOL, SDF, SMILES, CXSMILES, Reaction SMILES, InChI, MOL2, PDB, XYZ, CML, RXN, and RDF.

-• Render 2D molecular depictions in a native macOS interface.
+- Render clean 2D molecule views and dedicated reaction views in a native macOS interface.

-• Search molecule files locally through Spotlight metadata and preview with Quick Look.
+- Search molecule and reaction files locally through Spotlight metadata and preview them with Quick Look.

 Tip: The Help page includes practical search queries and full format tables.